2017 Zimbabwean coup d'état: Mugabe's house arrest, negotiations, and resignation

-Major General Moyo's initial statement said that "Mugabe and his family are safe and sound, and their security is guaranteed", indicating that President Mugabe and Grace Mugabe were likely both under military custody, though no clarifications were initially issued.
-South African President Jacob Zuma said that Robert Mugabe had been placed under house arrest by the Zimbabwe military.
+Major General SB Moyo's initial statement said that "Mugabe and his family are safe and sound, and their security is guaranteed", indicating that President Mugabe and Grace Mugabe were likely both under military custody, though no clarifications were initially issued.
+South African president Jacob Zuma said that Robert Mugabe had been placed under house arrest by the Zimbabwe military.
 Mugabe told Zuma in a phone call that he was fine but was unable to leave his home.

 Sky News reported that there were unconfirmed reports that Grace Mugabe had fled to Namibia.
 The Guardian also initially cited unconfirmed reports that she was in Namibia for a business trip, but later reported that she was apparently in detention with the rest of the family.
 On 15 November, Namibia neither confirmed nor denied the reports that Grace Mugabe was in the country.
 However, on 16 November, state-owned newspaper New Era quoted Namibian deputy prime minister Netumbo Nandi-Ndaitwah denying that Grace Mugabe was in the country.

 On Wednesday, 15 November, South African Defence Minister Nosiviwe Mapisa-Nqakula and State Security Minister Bongani Bongo arrived at the Harare airport but were not allowed to leave the airport until the evening, when they were allowed to move to a hotel.
 On Thursday, 16 November, Mugabe was at Harare's State House to participate in talks with General Chiwenga and the two envoys from the Southern African Development Community over a transition of power.
 His friend and Catholic priest Fidelis Mukonori acted as a mediator.
 Others present were Zimbabwe's Defence Minister and State Security Minister, Sydney Sekeramayi and Kembo Mohadi respectively.
 One of the leading figures in the alleged coup attempt of 2007, Air Vice Marshal Elson Moyo, was also present.